ayushch80/ayushch80/README.md

 # 💫 About Me:
 Hey, there!
 I am Ayush, a developer that enjoys breaking and building things.
-Whether it's creating web apps, participating in CTFs, dabbling with OS development, or delving into low-level programming, I'm always up for new challenges.<br><br>💻 **Tech I Dive Into**: Web Dev, CTFs, Cybersecurity, Low-Level Programming, OS Development<br>🔨 **Current Projects**: Building my own UNIX-like OS, a Markdown parser, a Next.js hosting tool, and more...<br>⚡ **Fun Fact**: I like making my own encryption algorithms and tweaking Linux setups!
+Whether it's creating web apps, participating in CTFs, dabbling with OS development, or delving into low-level programming, I'm always up for new challenges.<br><br>💻 **Tech I Dive Into**: Web Dev, CTFs, Cybersecurity, Low-Level Programming, OS Development<br>🔨 **Current Projects**: Building my own UNIX-like OS, a Markdown parser, a Next.js hosting tool, and more...<br>⚡ **Fun Fact**: I like making my own encryption algorithms and tweaking Linux setups!!

 ## 🌐 Socials: